James F. Rooney

-James Francis Rooney (born September 29, 1935) is a retired American politician and local administrator.
-A Democrat, he served 12 years in the Wisconsin State Assembly, representing Racine, Wisconsin, (1973–1985) and served in Racine County government for nearly 30 years.
+James Francis Rooney (September 29, 1935 – May 3, 2025) was an American public administrator and Democratic politician from Racine, Wisconsin.
+He represented Racine for 12 years in the Wisconsin State Assembly, from 1973 to 1985, and served in Racine County government for nearly 30 years.
 After leaving the Assembly, Rooney served another 24 years as chairman of the Wisconsin Waterways Commission (1985–2019) and was one of the key architects of Racine's lakefront revitalization.
-He still serves on the city of Racine's Harbor Commission.
+He served as chairman of the Racine Harbor Commission from 1970 to 2013, and remained on the commission until his retirement in 2019.

 Early life and career

 Rooney was born in Racine, Wisconsin, and graduated from Racine's St. Catherine's High School in 1953.
 He was drafted into the United States Army in 1954, and served two years stationed at Fort Eustis, Virginia.
 He was employed as a surveyor and later business manager for many years for Nielsen & Madsen, an engineering consulting partnership in Racine.

 Public service

 In 1966, Rooney made his first attempt at elected office, when he was elected to the Racine County Board of Supervisors with the endorsement of outgoing supervisor, Herman Luedtke.
 He was reelected nine times, serving concurrent with his Assembly career.
 At the start of the 1982 session, he was elected chairman of the County Board.
 He served as chairman until resigning from the board in December 1984.
-In 1970, he was also named Racine Harbor Commissioner, a position he continues to hold in 2020.
+In 1970, he was also named Racine Harbor Commissioner, a position he held until 2019.

 In 1972, Rooney ran for the Wisconsin State Assembly in the newly drawn 61st State Assembly district.
 The 61st district, covering northern Racine and the villages of Wind Point and North Bay, was drawn roughly in line with the former 2nd Racine County Assembly district, which had been occupied by Democrat Manny S. Brown since 1965.
 Brown did not run for election in the new seat, but Rooney did face an opponent in the Democratic primary—former radio news director John Flanagan.
 Rooney prevailed in the primary, and carried 56% of the general election vote in November over Republican Thomas C. Mortenson.
 He was subsequently reelected five times, serving 12 years.

 In the Assembly, Rooney served for his entire legislative career on the Highways Committee, and served on the committees on Financial Institutions and Insurance, on Consumer and Commercial Credit, and on Insurance, Cooperatives and Risk Management.
 For the 1983–1984 session, he was elected Democratic caucus chairman.
 His most consequential legislative act was likely the creation of the Wisconsin Waterways Commission (1977 Wisc.
 Act 274).
 The law diverted a small percentage of the state gas tax for highway funding to be utilized for harbor and river improvements, including the harbor and lakefront projects that Rooney championed in Racine County.